Brockhurst: Historic Georgian House in Guernsey (c.1740)

 Current Status of Brockhurst Guernsey

-In March 2024, the National Trust passed the torch to new private owners - Brockhurst was sold on the open market (for £2.7 million).
+In March 2024, the National Trust passed the torch to new private owners - Brockhurst was sold on the open market.
 The sale proceeds were earmarked for other crucial heritage projects in Guernsey (such as a new state-of-the-art storage facility for museum artefacts), meaning Brockhurst's legacy is indirectly supporting wider preservation efforts in the island.

 Brockhurst's Enduring Heritage in Guernsey